Target ALS, Modality.AI partner to study AI in ALS

 The trial will harness a virtual, conversational AI system, called Tina, intended to detect even the smallest changes in ALS symptoms.

 Five clinical sites, all part of the Target ALS Global Natural History Study, are recruiting 150 ALS patients and 50 healthy participants, who will serve as controls.
-Two participants have so far been enrolled in the study, which is taking place in Spanish- as well as English-speaking countries.
+Two participants have so far been enrolled in the study, which is taking place in Spanish- and English-speaking countries.

 Data will be made available to the research community on the Target ALS data engine.